HassController

 # repeat "capability.attribute" section for all attributes modified by the event

-- event: # start of next event for this entity, same form as above
+- event: # start of next event for this entity, if any; same form as above

 "my_second_entity": # ID of next entity to create/handle events